Performance Analysis of Distributed Intelligent Reflective Surfaces for Wireless Communications: Numerical Results

 In Fig. \ref{fig:outage_2_4_6_8}, we plot the outage probability as a function of the average transmit SNR ($\bar{\gamma}$) by varying the number of distributed IRSs defined by $N \in \{1, 2,4,6,8\}$.
 The exact outage curves are generated by using Monte-Carlo simulation, while the analytical outage curves are plotted via our closed-form derivation in \eqref{eqn:out_prob}.
 As per Fig. \ref{fig:outage_2_4_6_8}, we observe that the tightness of our outage probability approximation significantly improves with $N$.
 Moreover, we observe that the distributed IRSs deployment outperforms the single-IRS set-up.
 For example, the single-IRS deployment requires an average transmit SNR of $1$\,dB to achieve an outage probability of $10^{-4}$, and this is an $104.2$\% increase compared to the same transmit SNR requirement of the distributed deployment with eight IRSs.
-Furthermore, the impact of imperfect CSI on the outage probability is studied via using Monte-Carlo simulations, and it severely affect the outage performance.

 In Fig. \ref{fig:outage_asymp_N_8_4_2_1}, we investigate asymptotic behavior of the outage probability in the high SNR regime.
 To this end, our asymptotic outage probability \eqref{eqn:asym_outage} is plotted as a function of the average transmit SNR, and Monte-Carlo simulations are also provided for validation purposes.
 The asymptotic outage probability curves reveal the achievable diversity orders for different distributed IRSs deployments; $N \in\{1,2,4,8\}$.
 For instance, the diversity orders for $(N=1, L=6)$ and $(N=2, L=6)$ cases can be obtained by computing the negative gradients of asymptotic outage curves in Fig. \ref{fig:outage_asymp_N_8_4_2_1} to be 12 and 21, respectively.
 This observation clearly validates our diversity order analysis in \eqref{eqn:Gd}, i.e., $G_d = NL\min(m_h,m_g)+m_u$ with $m_h=1.5$, $m_g=m_u=3$.
 Thus, the results in Fig. \ref{fig:outage_asymp_N_8_4_2_1} show that the diversity order increases with the number of IRS reflective elements, and consequently, the system reliability can be drastically improved by the proposed distributed IRSs-aided system without adopting additional RF chains.